aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="p">25 <sup>19</sup>&nbsp;Now these are the progeny of Yitsḥaq, son of Avraham.
-Avraham fathered Yitsḥaq. <sup>20</sup>&nbsp;Yitsḥaq was forty years old when he took Rivqah daughter of Betuel the Arami, from the country of Aram, sister of Lavan the Arami, for himself as a wife.</span> <span class="j"><sup>21</sup>&nbsp;Yitsḥaq entreated YHVH on behalf of his wife, for she was barren, and YHVH granted-his-entreaty: Rivqah his wife became pregnant. <sup>22</sup>&nbsp;But the children almost crushed one another inside her, so she said: 'If this be so, why do I exist?'
+Avraham fathered Yitsḥaq. <sup>20</sup>&nbsp;Yitsḥaq was forty years old when he took Rivqah daughter of Betuel the Arami, from the country of Aram, sister of Lavan the Arami, for himself as a wife.</span>[foot]The deaths of Abraham and Ishmael close the Priestly Abraham cycle.
+The life summaries of Abraham and Ishmael impart the basic information P finds so important, namely ages, names, and places of habitation.
+This detailed information imparts an authenticity to P absent in the action oriented Yahwistic and Elohistic narrative.
+Note the reference to the Cave of Machpelah (vss.
+8-10), which was bought in the Priestly narrative of Chapter 23.[/foot] <span class="j"><sup>21</sup>&nbsp;Yitsḥaq entreated YHVH on behalf of his wife, for she was barren, and YHVH granted-his-entreaty: Rivqah his wife became pregnant. <sup>22</sup>&nbsp;But the children almost crushed one another inside her, so she said: 'If this be so, why do I exist?'
 And she went to inquire of YHVH.</span>
 </div></td></tr>